yangoliver/yangoliver.github.io/_posts/2016/2016-07-09-linux-perf-tools-tips.md

 Besides tracing the function boundary, we could trace any line of source code or variables if kernel debug-info and source code is specified with -k/-s or installed to a right directory.

-For exmaple, using -L to browse the source code lines which could be traced.
+For example, using -L to browse the source code lines which could be traced.
 Here we just want to check line 32,

 	$ sudo sudo perf probe -L do_unlinkat | grep 32
 	     32  		inode = dentry->d_inode;